duality-labs/hapi-indexer/README.md

 1.  have git installed
 2.  have Node.js (v16/18+) installed (recommended: use [NVM](https://github.com/nvm-sh/nvm))
 3.  use `npm ci` to install git hooks (and other dependencies)
-4.  ensure you have a `.env.local` file with local environment settings you want to use
+4. Add any [ENV vars](#environment-variables) that you want into a .env.local file
-5.  use `npm run docker` to run the code in a Docker Compose container
+5.  use `npm run docker` to run the server in a Docker Compose container

 ---